pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 # Access Manager v3 API for Dart SDK

-Access Manager issues time-limited tokens with embedded permissions for PubNub resources.
-Tokens can target specific resources or RegEx patterns and be restricted to a single client via authorized UUID/User ID.
+Access Manager (PAM v3) issues time-limited tokens with embedded permissions for PubNub resources.
+Tokens can target:

-- Resource types: channels, channel groups, UUIDs; or spaces and users (App Context)
-- Permissions by resource (channels/uuid/groups):
-  - channel: read, write, get, manage, update, join, delete
-  - channelGroup: read, manage
-  - uuid: get, update, delete
-- Permissions by resource (spaces/users):
+- Specific resources or by RegEx patterns.
-  - space: read, write, get, manage, update, join, delete
-  - user: get, update, delete
-- TTL: required; minutes until expiration, min 1, max 43,200 (30 days)
-- Patterns: use RegEx patterns for permissions
-- Authorized client: restrict tokens via authorizedUUID or authorizedUserId
+- Multiple resources and permission levels in one request.
+- A single authorized client via authorized UUID/User ID.

+Add the authorizedUuid (or authorizedUserId) to restrict a token to one client.

 ##### User ID / UUID
-User ID is also referred to as UUID/uuid in some APIs and responses, but holds the value of the userId you set during initialization.
+User ID may appear as UUID/uuid in APIs/responses and equals the userId set during initialization.

 ## Grant token

 ##### Requires Access Manager add-on
-Enable the Access Manager add-on in the Admin Portal.
+Enable Access Manager for your keyset in the Admin Portal.

 ##### Requires Secret Key authentication
-Granting must be done by a server SDK instance initialized with a Secret Key.
+Grant tokens from a server using a PubNub instance initialized with a Secret Key.

-The `grantToken()` method generates a token defining TTL, optional authorizedUUID, and permissions for channels, channel groups, and UUIDs.
-If authorizedUUID is omitted, any client UUID can use the token.
+Generates a token defining:
+- Permissions per resource
+- TTL (minutes, required, 1–43,200)
+- Authorized UUID/User ID (optional but recommended)
+- Resource lists or RegEx patterns

+Resource permissions:
+- channel: read, write, get, manage, update, join, delete
+- channelGroup: read, manage
+- uuid: get, update, delete

+For permission mapping details, see Manage Permissions with Access Manager v3.
+Use RegEx patterns to match multiple resources.
+If authorizedUUID isn’t set, any uuid can use the token.

 ### Method(s)